Fatpaher/pokupon_checker/readme.md

 # Usage

 Run `bundle` to install dependencies.

-To send email you need to run smtp server at localhost
+To send email you need to run smtp server at localhost port 2500

 `ruby app.rb` - run application as script